BUY LESS, BUY BETTER, BUY LOCAL, BY SAIL

 BUY SAIL CARGO PRODUCTS – See if the ship is calling into a port near you and buy your sail cargo goods from the local Port Ally or Community Broker and join in their events…

-If you live in one of the ports above that has a “?”, why not become a PORT ALLY?
+If you live in a port, why not become a PORT ALLY?
 We are working on a system for trade that is co-created, collaborative and transparent.
 As a Port Ally you commit to preorder and purchase a fixed amount of cargo on behalf of your community.
 You will make sure that cargo reaches each buyer by inviting them to an arrival event and help facilitate the ship’s stay in port…

 If you live in or near any of the ports above you can become a COMMUNITY BROKER.
 Rally together a group of friends and family to preorder your cargo and pick it up direct from the ship…